inet-framework/inet/showcases/visualizer/canvas/packetdrop/doc/index.rst

 The visualization of packet drops can be enabled with the visualizer's :par:`displayPacketDrops` parameter.
 By default, all packet drops at all nodes are visualized.
-This selection can be narrowed with the :par:`nodeFilter`, :par:`interfaceFilter` and :par:`packetFilter` parameters, which match for node, interface and packet names.
+This selection can be narrowed with the :par:`nodeFilter`, :par:`interfaceFilter` and :par:`packetFilter` parameters, which match for node, interface and packet.
+(The :par:`packetFilter` can filter for packet properties, such as name, fields, chunks, protocol headers, etc.)
-Additionally, the :par:`packetDataFilter` parameter can be used to filter for packet data contents, and the :par:`detailsFilter` parameter to filter for packet drop reason.
+Additionally, and the :par:`detailsFilter` parameter to filter for packet drop reason.

 The :par:`packetFormat` parameter is a format string and specifies the text displayed with the packet drop animation.
 By default, the dropped packet's name is displayed.